Accessible Color Sequences for Data Visualization: Generating Color Sets

 To generate a color set, a starting color is chosen at random.
 Then, each possible color is checked to see if it is far enough away in both lightness and perceptual distance, both for normal color vision and for color-vision deficiencies, at the maximum color-vision deficiency severity, dichromacy, i.e., $\Delta E_\text{cvd}$ is calculated for only a single severity, 100.
-Of these remaining colors, one is chosen at random using rejection sampling in the CAM02-UCS color space.\footnote{Due to a bug in the original version of the color-set-generation code that caused out-of-gamut colors to be wrapped into the sRGB gamut, the rejection sampling done for the initial sets was not done strictly in CAM02-UCS.
-This bug was identified and fixed before the final sets, described in Section~\ref{sec:final-sets}, were generated.} The process is then repeated until the color set contains the desired number of colors or no colors matching the distance criteria remain in the sRGB gamut.
+Of these remaining colors, one is chosen at random using rejection sampling in the CAM02-UCS color space.
+The process is then repeated until the color set contains the desired number of colors or no colors matching the distance criteria remain in the sRGB gamut.
 Checking each possible color prior to rejection sampling is done as this method is guaranteed to complete in finite time---unlike rejection sampling alone---since rejection sampling is not performed when there are no remaining candidate colors.
 After the color set is generated, it is checked at intermediate levels of color-vision-deficiency severity to ensure that the minimum-perceptual-distance requirement is met there as well, i.e., $\Delta E_\text{cvd}$ is calculated with severities $\{1\ldots100\}$.
 If the distance requirement is not met, the color set is thrown out.
 Checking a coarse color-vision-deficiency interval during set generation was tried but removed, since the performance penalty outweighed the gains from having to try again fewer times.